 I believe having teens let go of their phones for a few weeks at camp is really good for them.
 Within a few days most every camper is able to relax and connect with others in a way that is powerful and healing.
 I think not having their phone makes it easier for these connections to happen.

-I also believe that this concept known as FOMO, (fear of missing out), is a very real thing and that even teens with plenty of self esteem and a lot of friends can come away from fifteen minutes on Instagram feeling as if their life does not quite measure up to others.
+I also believe that this concept is known as FOMO, (fear of missing out), is a very real thing and that even teens with plenty of self-esteem and a lot of friends can come away from fifteen minutes on Instagram feeling as if their life does not quite measure up to others.
 I think it’s the nature of social media to make us feel that way.